Ibasquare/Cyberwalingalaxia2022/doc/installation/vmsetup.rst

 .. figure:: ../images/tutorial1/vmsetup/vbsetup/3.png

 4. The next step is to use a virtual hard disk.
 Like shared memory, this is the storage space that will be allocated to the virtual machine.
-In this case, we will use the virtual hard disk you downloaded (``Ubuntu.vdi``).
+In this case, we will use the virtual hard disk you downloaded (``kali-linux-2022.4-virtualbox-amd64.vdi``).
 Click the "Use an existing virtual hard disk file" option.
 A new window will open.
-Click on the "Add" button then select the file
+Click on the "Add" button then select the file ``kali-linux-2022.4-virtualbox-amd64.vdi`` by browsing your file explorer.
-``Ubuntu.vdi`` by browsing your file explore (it should normally be in your "Downloads" folder).

 .. figure:: ../images/tutorial1/vmsetup/vbsetup/4.png